-My simple guide to water intake is this: Drink twelve ounces 2 hours before a scheduled activity, another twelve ounces 30 minutes before, and 8 ounces every ten minutes while training.
+My simple guide to water intake is this: Drink twelve ounces 2 hours before a scheduled activity, it would be best if you could take a molecular hydrogen formula as well, another twelve ounces 30 minutes before, and 8 ounces every ten minutes while training.
 If you work out more than an hour, you may as well bring your gallon jug.
 The better your hydration, the better the sweat, resulting in maximum toxin release and fat removal (OMG… a secret of the ripped!).
 After your workout, I recommend another 12 ounces.
 Waiting until you are done (and obviously in thirst mode) is not the time to drink those 96 ounces of water.
 Your workouts will always suffer and your stomach will be calling you an idiot.

 So, how do we stay hydrated during the rest of the day?
 Here are some of my tips to making the consumption of water a little bit easier:

 - If you have cup holder, it should not be empty- in all vehicles

 - Get yourself a water filtration system attached to your tap water in your kitchen sink

 - Buy a small cooling container for you fridge and keep it full and cool